synapticloop/panl/README.md

    The above URI path would then become
    `/Caran d'Ache/Able to be disassembled/Black/bDW/`

+1. **BOOLEAN checkboxes** - Whilst this may seem obvious to have a checkbox for a true/false value, the checkboxes work in a subtly different way.
+By selecting the checkbox, the only one of facet values will be selected when deselected, the BOOLEAN facet is in a don't care start - the facet value can be either of the values.

-1. **CONDENSE multiple field values** - Rather than having a forward slash URL path separator for multiple values of the same facet (used in OR Facets and Multi-valued REGULAR facets), Panl can be configured to condense these values into a single path part, saving URL characters, and reducing URL length, and
+2. **CONDENSE multiple field values** - Rather than having a forward slash URL path separator for multiple values of the same facet (used in OR Facets and Multi-valued REGULAR facets), Panl can be configured to condense these values into a single path part, saving URL characters, and reducing URL length, and